davidscavo-msft/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

 	```

 	NOTE
-	**environmentCode** should be the same as the one used in the deployment steps
+	* **environmentCode** should be the same as the one used in the deployment steps
+	* This step may need to be manually re-run a couple times - run it until no steps show any 'error' along the way.

 * Run the following command to copy the sample GeoTiff image and the required configurations into the storage account for detecting swimming pools using the Object Detection CV model: